hodlwarden/jito-shredstream-pumpfun-sniper/README.md

 Pumpfun sniper allows you can snipe newly launched tokens on pumpfun very quickly.
 ## Jito ShredStream vs GRPC
 Jito shredstream pumpfun sniper, 0 block sniping in stable, first buyer with 70 ~ 80% win rate, jito shredstream is faster than grpc around 100 ~ 150ms which means it has higher rate that can win others who use grpc.
+But the limitation of shredstream is that doesn't include meta of transaction which means can't get exact transaction info.
+So I combined shredstream and grpc, so built more strong monitor.

 ## 🚧 Test Examples
 Create - https://solscan.io/tx/2kWPwzrh31VCqxW8dsM2aMcQvubLAZiPxJwdRrujagWSSYpwhJtgVmH2PVKTbUEpr8ry64byPwxz9ucqVL3BQyua